bendyworks/lean-map/README.md

 ## Thanks

+- (Bendyworks)[https://bendyworks.com/] for letting me work on this

 - Michael J. Steindorfer and Jurgen J. Vinju for the (Lean HAMT Paper)[http://michael.steindorfer.name/publications/oopsla15.pdf]

 - Use The Source for their reference (implementation)[http://usethesource.io/projects/capsule/]